benwatson528/intellij-avro-parquet-plugin/README.md

 This project can be built locally and manually installed in IntelliJ.
 To do this:

-1. Build the project with `gradlew clean build`.
+1. Build the project with `gradlew buildPlugin`,
 2. Navigate to `Settings -> Plugins -> Install Plugin From Disk...` and point to the zip in `build/distributions`.